SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Claws

-Your unarmed strike deals 1d6 + your Strength modifier slashing damage, instead of the bludgeoning damage normal for an unarmed strike.
+You can use your claws to make unarmed strike.
+Attacking with them deals 1d6 + your Strength modifier slashing damage, instead of the bludgeoning damage normal for an unarmed strike.

 * Darkvision

 See normally in dim light, and in natural darkness as if in dim light.

+* Expert Climber

+Your climbing speed is same as your walking speed.

 * Feral Agility